sam-thetutor/ArticleLab/JunoArticle.md

 ### Generating secret token from the juno console
 ![](https://a2ede-rqaaa-aaaal-ai6sq-cai.raw.icp0.io/uploads/createsecret.600.338.gif)

 To set up Github Actions, we need a secret token that uniquely identifies our satellite.
-Follow the steps below to get the secret token

 - Visit [juno console](https://console.juno.build/), and select `myBlogSatellite` satellite.
 - Under the controllers tab, click add controller